Zerodha charges one of the lowest brokerage fees of flat Rs. 20 for Intraday trading in India.

-Cost-wise, the brokerage structure of discount brokers like Zerodha is suited to the investment and trading requirements of volume intraday traders and beginner traders.
+Cost-wise, Zerodha is suited to the investment and trading requirements of volume intraday traders and beginner traders.

-I have listed all the Zerodha charges in this article.
+I have listed all the Zerodha charges in this article that you need to know.

 Zerodha Account Opening Charges

-The trading account is opened simultaneously for free.
-You can do intraday, equity F&O and currency F&O trading.
+With both the trading and demat account in place, you can do intraday, equity F&O, and currency F&O trading.

 Charges for Offline Account Opening –